TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Added AIFOLLOWPLR if set to 1 this will allow AI ally entities to follow the player if set to 0 the AI ally will stop following
+ * Added AIMOVERANDOM to allow AI entities to move about randomly (must be looped or entity will stop moving after a while)
  * Fixed bug causing machine gun's sounds to cut off
  * Added ETIMERSTART AND ETIMERGREATER to allow for personal entity timers
  * Added AICONDSOUNDFINISHED to allow sequence of WAV sounds to be played inside FPI scripts